usf-cs112-fall2020/usf-cs112-fall2020.github.io/syllabus.md

 At the end of this course, you should be able to:

-  - Independently design programs
-  - Produce professional-quality source code
-  - Implement large programs with 1,000 to 2,000 source lines of code (SLOC)
+  - Implement medium-sized Java programs with 500 to 1,000 source lines of code (SLOC)
-  - Design and execute tests to find and repair software bugs
+  - Describe, trace programs using, and implement programs using the following intermediate-level programming concepts:
+    - arrays
+    - File I/O
+    - exception handling
+    - inheritance and object-oriented design principles
+    - built-in data structures and the Collections library
-  - Redesign and refactor code to improve quality
+    - sorting and searching
+    - recursion
+    - linked lists

-Assessment of these outcomes will be done by a combination of pass requirements, exams, homework, projects, and more.
+Assessment of these outcomes will be done by a combination of pass requirements, exams, labs, projects, and more.
 See [Grading Breakdown](#grading-breakdown) below for details.

 ### Pass Requirements

 To ensure you are meeting the [learning outcomes](#learning-outcomes) for this course, you must meet the following minimum requirements to receive a C or higher grade in this course:

-  - **Exam Pass Requirement:** Students must receive an average C letter grade or higher on at least one exam and its retake.
+  - **Midterm Pass Requirement:** Students must receive an average C letter grade or higher on at least one midterm.

-  - **Project Pass Requirement:** Students must pass project 1 functionality, project 1 design, and project 2 functionality BEFORE the withdraw deadline.
-The cutoff for this requirement is **October 29, 2020** and the withdraw deadline is **October 30, 2020** for the Fall 2020 semester.
+  - **Final Coding Interview Pass Requirement:** Students must receive an average C letter grade or higher on the final coding interview.

-**Failure to meet 1 or more of the following requirements will cap your letter grade for this course to C– maximum, regardless of whether you have a higher letter grade in Canvas.**
+**Failure to meet 1 or more of these requirements will cap your letter grade for this course to C– maximum, regardless of whether you have a higher letter grade in Canvas.**
 {: .has-text-danger }

 If you are concerned about not meeting one or more of these requirements by the withdraw deadline, you are encouraged to consult with the instructor.
 Your best option may be to withdraw from the class.
 Note, however, that a W (withdraw) counts as an attempt and CS majors and minors have restrictions on how many times they may attempt CS courses.